flatland-association/flatland-benchmarks/docs/CONTRIBUTING.md

 - Keep the scope as narrow as possible, to make it easier to implement.
 - Remember that this is a volunteer-driven project, and that contributions are welcome :)

+### Review Pull Requests

+Feel free to comment on open prs.
+Please contact us if you want to become a core team member.
+Core team members are assigned as reviewers to all prs by default.
+The review of a core team member is required for prs from non-members of the core team.

 ## Technical Guidelines

 ### Clean Code